When is Vspry launching?

 Why do I need to provide you my identification documents?

 Similar to a bank, Vspry is obligated to comply with Anti-Money Laundering and Counter-Terrorism Financing laws and regulations, which are designed to identify threats and criminal abuse of the financial system, which keeps our national economy safe from financial and other serious crime.
-Collection and verification of your identity documents helps us remain complaint and to keep the country safe.

 How will you verify my identity?